-Students are responsible to follow the university policies described in this handbook and in the University Ordinances.
-This includes following registration, deadlines, attendance, maintaining adequate grades for promotion.
-In the event any information presented in this handbook changes during the academic year, students will be notified.
+Students should follow the University policies described in this Handbook and in the University Ordinances.
+This includes following registration requirements, meeting deadlines, maintaining attendance, adequate grades for promotion.
+In the event any information presented in this Handbook is changed during the academic year, students will be notified about any changes that may be made in the Handbook.

-We hope this handbook is of good use to you.
+We hope this Handbook is of good use to you.
 We wish you a rewarding experience during your programme at the EFL University.